top of page

 Founder/Director

 Dr. Jaime Coffino is the Director of the Coffino Center for Eating, Anxiety, and Mood Disorders in New York City.
-She opened the Coffino Center because she wanted to provide high-quality evidence-based treatment and personalized care to patients.
-Dr. Coffino is currently licensed to see patients in New York and Florida (via telehealth).
+She founded the Center with the goal of providing high-quality, evidence-based treatment and deeply personalized care to every patient.
+Dr. Coffino is licensed to see patients in New York and Florida (via telehealth).

-Dr. Coffino earned a Master of Public Health degree from Columbia University and doctorate in clinical psychology from the University at Albany, State University of New York.
-During her PhD training, she completed a predoctoral fellowship specializing in eating disorder treatment at Yale University and a clinical psychology internship within the behavioral medicine track at the Alpert Medical School of Brown University.
+Dr. Coffino earned her Master of Public Health degree from Columbia University and her doctorate in Clinical Psychology from the University at Albany, State University of New York.
+During her PhD training, she completed a predoctoral fellowship specializing in eating disorder treatment at Yale University and a clinical psychology internship within the Behavioral Medicine track at the Alpert Medical School of Brown University.

-Dr. Coffino recently completed a postdoctoral research fellowship at the NYU Grossman School of Medicine in the Department of Population Health.
-For more information on her research, please click here
+Dr. Coffino completed a postdoctoral research fellowship at the NYU Grossman School of Medicine in the Department of Population Health and currently serves as an adjunct professor at the NYU School of Global Public Health.
+For more information about her research, please click here

 Rachel Luba Headshot.jpg